If you are unsure about anything in the lead up to your walk, please don’t hesitate to call our office or send us an email.

 What do we carry?

-Each person must carry their lunch, wet weather gear, spare clothes for the hut, thermals, and warm clothing, plus any extras such as a camera.
-For detail please refer to the gear checklist below.
-If you are unable or would prefer not to carry your own backpack we may be able to provide a porter for an additional charge, please contact our office for details.
+Each person must carry their lunch, wet weather gear, spare clothes for the hut, thermals, and warm clothing, plus any extras, such as a camera.
+For detail please refer to the gear list below.

 What style of boots should we have?